A mole gets removed, then a long time later it starts itching like mad.

 So what’s really going on when the area where a mole was removed begins itching a long time later?

-“Scars are often itchy,” begins Estee Williams, MD, board-certified medical, cosmetic and surgical dermatologist who treats adult and pediatric patients.
-She is assistant clinical professor in dermatology at Mount Sinai Medical Center.
+“Scars are often itchy,” begins Estee Williams, MD, a board certified medical, cosmetic and surgical dermatologist and assistant clinical professor in dermatology at Mount Sinai Medical Center.

 “A mole removed many years ago, and diagnosed by a pathology report as a normal mole, is rarely a concern,” continues Dr. Williams.